AdiGhadge/Video-Stabilization/README.md

-# Video Stabilization
+# Video Stabilization using Lucas-Kanade Method

-This repository contains a simple implementation of video stabilization using OpenCV in Python.
-The goal is to reduce unwanted shakiness in video footage and provide a smoother output.
+This repository contains a detailed implementation of video stabilization using the Lucas-Kanade optical flow method with OpenCV in Python.
+The goal is to reduce unwanted shakiness in video footage and provide a smoother, more stable output.

+The Lucas-Kanade method is used for tracking keypoints between consecutive frames, allowing us to estimate the camera movement and subsequently stabilize the video.
+This implementation also involves trajectory smoothing to ensure a steady output.

 ## Requirements